 - Virkon® penetrates organic matter and gets the virus.
 This is the one often used to spray gravel runs once a week.

 - Bleach is excellent, but you have to be an excellent cleaner as it will not penetrate.
 If you have smeared diarrhea or the virus is under smeared oil (puppy food is high fat), bleach will sterilize the surface but not the virus under it.

 - Use Health Guard™ in the laundry to protect the washer, but also get the Parvovirus out of towels.

 - Fluids and lots of them.
 We like Saline and add 50 cc of 50% Dextrose to get a 5% Dextrose solution.
 You will keep the glucose up and hydrate.
 Start with 5 ml/pound/twice a day and add any time you see diarrhea stool.
 Don’t forget to add the diarrhea loss on top of the 5 ml/lb – most forget this one.
 2 tablespoons of diarrhea needs 30 cc of fluid to replace.

 - It is also possible to give fluids to a dehydrated pet via an enema into the colon.
-Saline is absorbed quickly via this route and often effective when no other way is possible.
+Saline is absorbed quickly via this route, and this is often effective when no other way is possible.
 The dehydrated neonates with no blood pressure need fluids quickly.
 Warm colonic fluids and then an IV catheter are often utilized.
 The warm rectal fluids bring the body temp up and the increased blood pressure makes catheter placement easier.
 Colonic fluids start warming and rehydrate before we get a central IV line in place.
 The improved blood pressure makes catheter placement easier and safer.
 Use the same dose as SQ and always warm fluids to the same temp as a milk replacer.
 Hold the tail down for a few minutes after removing the tube to avoid straining and repeat if needed.